apike/allenpike.com/_posts/2022-01-02-beyond-optimism.md

 ## A paradox that isn’t

 So you have this balancing act.
-Too optimistic and you’re going to neglect important problems.
-Too pessimistic and you’re going to stagnate where you are.
+Too optimistic, and you’re going to neglect important problems.
+Too pessimistic, and you’re going to stagnate where you are.
 When your focus is being drawn to some risk or problem, you may wonder: is this my pessimism getting me down, or is it realism saving me from going over a cliff?

-I learned a great heuristic for handling this recently from Jim Collins’ book *Good To Great*.
+A great heuristic for handling this is described in Jim Collins’ book *Good To Great*.
 The book has a few interesting mental models for leadership – I wrote [a brief review of it on Goodreads](https://www.goodreads.com/review/show/3743192696?book_show_action=false) – but I found its take on optimism and pessimism in leadership particularly useful.
-According to the book, great companies generally adopt this mindset:
+According to the book, great companies generally adopt the following mindset:

 > You must have the discipline to confront the most brutal facts of your current reality, whatever they might be.
 At the same time, you must maintain unwavering faith that you can and will prevail in the end, regardless of the difficulties.